paypal/mocca/docs/END_USER_DOCUMENT.md

 A few important notes:
 1. Mocca Resilience4j feature is only supported by clients created with the `sync` builder (as seen in the example above).
 Clients created with Mocca `async` builder don't support Resilience4j at the moment.
 1. Although the example above only shows the setting of a circuit breaker, the following additional Resilience4j features are supported.
-Notice Fallbacks are not supported at the moment.
    1. Retry
-   1. Rate limiting
+   2. Rate limiting
-   1. Bulkhead
+   3. Bulkhead
+   4. Fallback

 1. The order of registering each resilience feature in `MoccaResilience4j` matters.
 More details at the next subsection.

 #### 6.5.1 Resilience features execution order